PoCInnovation/Workshops/software/13.Rust/README.md

 The objective of this fourth exercise is to create a simplifying calculator.

+Create a file `calculator.rs` for this new function.

 To do this, you have to make a calculator that can do :
 - `Addition`
 - `Multiplication`